jmejia22/BrainTumorClassification/README.md

 </p>

 Once all of these files are located in your own Colab Notebook folder, everything should be set to run `brain_tumor_classsification.ipynb`.
-There is more explanatory text within this Google Colab notebook that explains our process in preparing the data as well as building our model.
+Just remember to switch to Google Colab's GPU when running the notebook!
+There is more explanatory text within the notebook that explains our process in preparing the data as well as building our model.